IS YOUR DOG HUNGRY OR LOOKING FOR ATTENTION

 C - Many people use food to show affection and love to their dogs...this can lead to significant weight gain, deterioration of health and quality of life as well as behavioral problems;

-Many people also use treats as their primary or even sole method of 'training' their dog - I do not recommend this!
+D - Many people also use treats as their primary or even sole method of 'training' their dog - I do not recommend this!

-First of all dogs do not use treats as their primary method of instructing each other, they use body language and state-of-being as a primary teaching tool - we should too!
+First of all dogs do not use treats as their primary method of instructing each other, they use body language and state-of-being as a primary teaching tool - we should too.

 Using treats only - the human never learns to be aware of the more effective, more natural ways in which to communicate with and coach/mentor our dogs - this is a great opportunity lost.
 When we learn to use other means more natural to a dog we open up a whole new world of awareness and connectivity in ourselves - we enable the best in ourselves and our dogs.
 I recommend that you read these articles to learn more...